All Episodes

 Long, long time listener, very first caller.

-And uh I actually agree with you, he's not the last great hope of the Republican Party, but I do hope that uh the other fifty-six states get to see what we've been enjoying up here for the last few years.
+But I do hope that the other 56 states get to see what we've been enjoying up here for the last few years.

-I think it's a question of message over uh substance in that I don't think he's willing to cede uh you know the abortion or any other social issue to the Democrats.
+I think it's a question of message over substance in that I don't think he's willing to cede abortion or any other social issue to the Democrats.

-But I do agree with him that in order to to get the mandate that we need to basically cut the federal government in half, that uh we do need to attract people that don't that don't listen to your show, unfortunately.
+But I do agree with him that in order to get the mandate that we need to basically cut the federal government in half, that we do need to attract people that don't listen to your show, unfortunately.

-And unfortunately, I think the only thing that most people know about ru about Mitch is uh the Weekly Standard article, perhaps, and the CPAC uh speech.
+And unfortunately, I think the only thing that most people know about Mitch is the Weekly Standard article, Perhaps, and the CPAC speech.

 So I do hope that he runs.

-He ran a uh a brilliant campaign up here, and I just hope that uh he runs.
+He ran a brilliant campaign up here, and I just hope that he runs.

 I want to get your understanding of something.